lichess-org/lila/public/lifat/README.md

 kingofthehill-978b86d0e6a4.nnue | fsf_14
 racingkings-636b95f085e3.nnue | fsf_14

+## maia

+Human sparring networks from https://lczero.org/play/networks/sparring-nets/, used by the mobile app.

 ## Licensing

 - vosk models are Apache 2.0 licensed and are rearchived versions of https://alphacephei.com/vosk/models.